bpietroniro/Ruby_file_cms/README.md

 An administrator should be able to modify the list of users who may sign into the application by editing a configuration file in their text editor.

 ### Implementation
-1) Create a YAML file to store user credentials (but where??)
+1) Create a YAML file to store user credentials
 2) Load the file to validate user input when signing in